-Dr. Milton Coulson Edsall was born on the 7th of July, 1904 in Leamington (Essex County), Ontario.
-His parents were Charles Arthur Edsall and the former Rose Mary Mayhew.
+Dr. Milton Coulson Edsall was born in Leamington, Ontario on the 7th of July, 1904.
+Dr. Edsall’s parents were Charles Arthur Edsall and the former Rose Mary Mayhew.
 At the time of his birth, Dr. Edsall’s family lived at 16 John St., in Leamington.
 His father was a merchant.
 Mrs. Edsall was born in Springfield, Illinois where she married George P. Bressmer on the 16th of November, 1887.
 They had 2 children Elizabeth “Bessie” Mayhew Bressmer and Ralph Waldo Bressmer.
 Ralph Bressmer was just 10 months old when his father died on the 25th of January, 1892 of tuberculosis.
 Rose Mary (Mayhew) Bressmer married Dr. Edsall’s father on the 9th of September, 1893 in Milwaukee, Wisconsin.
 At the time of their marriage, Mr. Edsall was a telegraph operator in Thamesville, but Mr. and Mrs. Edsall started their married life in Leamington where Mr. Edsall became a merchant.
 Mr. and Mrs. Edsall had 5 more children; William “Karl” Edsall, Raymour Langford Edsall, Bernice Nelle Edsall, Harold Bressmer Edsall and Dr. Milton Coulson Edsall.

 Dr. Edsall received his education in the Leamington schools, then looked to a future in telegraphy.
 In time his interest turned to medicine.
 Dr. Edsall attended The University of Toronto Faculty of Medicine graduating M.D. in 1929.
 He interned at Henry Ford Hospital in Detroit and the Edward Sparrow Hospital in Lansing, Michigan.